Protestantism in the United Kingdom

-For centuries, Protestantism has played a crucial role in shaping political and religious life throughout the region.
-The Protestant Reformation began in the early 16th century with Martin Luther, a German monk and philosopher.
-It developed further on the island of Great Britain, especially in England, and produced many notable figures.
-Protestantism influenced many of England's monarchs in the 16th and 17th centuries, including Henry VIII, Edward VI, Elizabeth I, and James I. Violence was commonplace, and persecution was frequent for followers whose faith differed from that of the reigning monarch.
-Reformers and early church leaders were persecuted in the first centuries of the Reformation, but the non-conformist movement survived nonetheless.
-As a result of the Reformation, Protestantism is the most widely practiced religion in the modern United Kingdom, even though participation in the church has declined in recent years.
+Protestantism influenced many of England's monarchs in the 16th and 17th centuries, including Henry VIII, Edward VI, Elizabeth I and James I. Persecution was frequent for followers whose faith differed from that of the reigning monarch and violence and death was commonplace for the first 100 years of the Reformation.
+Reformers and early church leaders were persecuted in the first decades of the Reformation, but the non-conformist movement survived nonetheless.

+As a result of the Reformation, Protestantism is the most widely practiced branch of Christianity in the modern United Kingdom, even though active participation in the church has declined in recent years.